About Avo OrangeAdventure • Vehicles • Operations

 “To be out in nature and to be able to share experiences with people of similar interest is a privilege and a joy to me,” Barry says.

-Affectionately referred to as “Bariette” by many of our clients, this dream team runs our scheduled tours to Mozambique, and many of our private safaris.
+Affectionately referred to as “Bariette”, this dream team runs our scheduled tours to Mozambique, and many of our private safaris.

 JAIROS BIZA – Crew

-While Harare remains his favourite place, the rich culture and values of Namibia and Tanzania rank these countries a close second for his affections.
+While Harare remains his favourite place, the rich culture and values of Namibia and Tanzania rank second for his affections.

 His top moment on tour is having the privilege to witness nine lions bringing down a giraffe – a feat which took almost an hour.